uwdata/mosaic-framework-example/docs/observable-latency.md

 )
 ```

 _Select bars in the chart of most-requested routes above to filter the heatmap and isolate patterns.
-Or, select a range in the heatmap to show just the corresponding routes._
+Or, select a range in the heatmap to show only corresponding routes._

 ## Implementation Notes